Riverside kids summer camp 2025

 Worship & Spiritual Growth

 Worship and our teaching/small group times will be exciting, creative, engaging, awesome and God-honoring!
-Activities from each day will point to the main theme/lesson for the day as we learn to trust in God's strength and help to break free from many of life's temptations and struggles - all at an Elementary age level!
+Activities from each day will point to the main lesson for the day as we learn to trust in God's strength and help to break free from many of life's temptations and struggles - all at an Elementary age level!
 Every chapel will help kids to truly experience God's Word in a real way.

 FAQ